Careers

 Qualifications:

-If you are a returning post-secondary student studying early childhood education, art, museum studies, history, cultural studies, or a field related to arts, culture and/or heritage, this opportunity is for you!
+If you are a returning post-secondary student studying early-childhood education, art education, or visual art and love working with children, then this opportunity is for you!
 We are seeking candidates with the following:

-• Interest or experience in education, arts programming, or informal learning environments.
+• Experience teaching children in informal learning environments.

-• Knowledge of program development and coordination OR equivalent experience in community leadership or cultural knowledge sharing.
+• Knowledge of program development and coordination OR equivalent experience in community leadership, cultural knowledge sharing, or related activities.

 • Strong administrative, organizational, and time management skills.

-• Excellent communication and interpersonal skills, with the ability to engage respectfully with diverse audiences.
+• Excellent communication and interpersonal skills, with an ability to engage diverse audiences effectively.

 • Ability to work independently and collaboratively in a fast-paced environment.